daniel-stevens/EPH-Sage-Analytics-PO-System-H2-2025/August-25/Sage-DB-Interfacing-101.md

    - Using ODBC credentials with read only access
    - Ensuring to only use SELECT statements by enforcing a no writes rule

-- This may involve creating a new sage user with read only access and connecting through this, but review after sage access granted.
+- This may involve creating a new sage user with read only access and connecting through this, but review after sage access granted and catch up with Ruth 12/08/25

 - Datagrip using ODBC
 - Python for